Neuraxial and Peripheral Blocks | Ultrasound-Guided | LAST Prevention and Management

 - Continuous catheter techniques: prolonged analgesia for complex surgery

 The introduction of ultrasound guidance has transformed regional anesthesia.
-Success rates have increased from 80% (nerve stimulator) to 95% (ultrasound), and complications have decreased by 65%.
+In a meta-analysis of randomised trials, ultrasound reduced block failure (RR 0.41), reduced vascular puncture (RR 0.16), shortened onset and prolonged block duration compared with nerve stimulation.
 Ultrasound allows visualization of nerves, surrounding structures (vessels, pleura), needle trajectory, and local anesthetic spread.

 Neuraxial Anesthesia